sshahidul29/Supply-Chain-Data-Modernization/README.md

 ## ETL Pipeline was built in Visual Studio using SSIS

-- The project aimed to create an ETL (Extract, Transform, and Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the CSV and OLDBE data sources.
+- The project aimed to create an ETL (Extract, Transform, and Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the CSV and OLE DB data sources.
 - Designed SQL Server Integration Service (SSIS) packages and wrote T-SQL scripts for extraction, transformation, and loading (ETL) of data from different data sources to ODS, ODS to a staging area, and eventually to the data warehouse.
+- Design and Implement Ralph Kimball slowly changing dimension (SCD) Type 1 and 2 using SQL Server Integration Services (SSIS) data flow transformation.
 - Created a metric table for an audit of Source Count, Pre-Count, Destination Count, and Post Count for ODS, Source Count, and Destination Count Staging database, and Pre, Current, Post, Type1, and Type2 Counts for EDW using the Control framework database.
 - Implemented server agent for automated data loading and scheduling.

 ![Purchase Analysis](https://github.com/sshahidul29/Supply-Chain-Data-Modernization/blob/main/Figures/ODSETL1.PNG)